Ross Island (New Brunswick): The Grand Harbour Lighthouse

 Ross Island was the site of the Grand Harbour Lighthouse, which was constructed in 1879.
 The lighthouse was decommissioned after a light was installed on the breakwater at Ingalls Head, at the entrance to Grand Harbour opposite Ross Island.
 The last keeper left in August 1963 and the building was abandoned.
 It was severely damaged during the Groundhog Day gale of 1976 and continued to deteriorate until it was declared "North America's most endangered lighthouse" by Lighthouse Digest in 1999.
 The building finally collapsed during a gale on 19 November 2013.

 The Keiko and Errol Nature Preserve

+In 2020, it was announced Ross Island would be the Nature Trust's most expensive venture to date, conserving 860 acres.

-In 2021 the Nature Trust of New Brunswick established the 372-hectare Keiko and Errol Nature Preserve on Ross Island.
+In 2024 the Nature Trust of New Brunswick established the 372-hectare Keiko and Errol Nature Preserve on Ross Island after a fundraising campaign that raised CA$ 1.4M.